December 3, 2019

-The BBC recently published a piece on its website to commemorate the 40th Anniversary of Ridley Scott’s movie Alien and what it could tell us about office design and office life.
+The BBC recently published a piece on its website to commemorate the 40th Anniversary of Ridley Scott’s movie Alien and what it could tell us about office design and the workplace (of whatever sort).
 One of the interesting points raised in the piece was how the depiction of the conditions on board the spaceship Nostromo did away with the gloss and swish of previous visions of the future, replaced by grime, exposed services and strictly utilitarian interiors.
 The environment was one of the characters, a trick Ridley Scott later repeated in Bladerunner.

 Alien, it is often said, is a Freudian film about sex and reproduction and the fears that come with them.
 But it’s also about the camaraderie and irritation that come with being stuck in a confined space with your colleagues.
 It’s about the pecking order, the salary disputes, the grumblings about canteen food, the remarks about who is sitting in whose favourite chair.
 And it’s about the coffee – always the coffee.